What is Elimination Communication?

 You'll still need all of the basic cloth nappy gear, but with a few tweaks depending on how far you want to take it.
 If you decide that you want to change your child frequently, you'll want to look for nappies that aren't very absorbent.
 No point wasting all that absorbency on one wee.

-The perfect nappy system for EC is the Flaparap nappy system.
-It's designed especially for ECing and not normal nappying.
-Flaparaps make potty stops quick and simple.
-We stock the whole range of Flaparaps here at the Nappy Lady in our dedicated Nappies for EC section.
+We stock a number of specialist EC systems designed especially for ECing and not normal nappying.
+These EC nappies make potty stops quick and simple.
+We stock the full ranges here at the Nappy Lady in our dedicated Nappies for EC section.

 If you're not sure if you're going to EC then some other great options are to use pocket or all in one nappies because you can adapt the absorbency to suit your circumstances, they don't take up that much space in the wash, they dry fairly quickly and they act like an all in one for when you're removing a dry nappy to try for a wee.
 Easyfit STARS are a great all in one choice and come without a fleece liner so little one will feel wet, they are also low absorbency so need changing frequently.
 The Flip nappies are another great choice as they are relatively cheap so you can have lots of pads for frequent changes.
 There are two pad choices the organic cotton which is high absorbency and no stay dry layer, or the stay dry insert which is made of microfibre and is much lower absorbency.
 The staydry insert has a stay dry layer but only on one side so I recommend you turn it upside down so baby feels wet.